 For example, two-stage and variable speed technology allows precise temperature and humidity control.
 Communicating systems continuously monitor your air conditioner’s performance.
 They can remind you when it’s time to change your air filter or clean the condenser.
 The system can even notify your chosen HVAC technician if the unit needs service.
 Also, smart thermostats allow you to control the temperature in your home from your smartphone.
 Some can even adjust the temperature automatically when you leave and when you return home.
 Many smart thermostats interact with other home automation devices like Amazon Alexa.

 Light sleeper?
 Recent design innovations have resulted in quieter system operation, so the air conditioner is less likely to wake you during the night as it cycles on and off.

 Some of these innovations come with a higher price tag than a traditional single-stage system without the bells and whistles.
-But the initial cost is offset by the energy cost savings – and often, better warranties and rebate incentives – that come along with a higher-efficiency system.
+But you can offset that initial cost with the energy cost savings — and often, better warranties and rebate incentives — that come along with a higher-efficiency system.
 Which brings us to our next question…

 9. Are There Rebates or Other Incentives Available?